jprayner/bbc-jumbo/README.md

 ### Scrolling

 This app runs in screen mode 2 which is 160x256 pixels (20x32 characters).
 Each byte in screen memory describes two pixels (with the four bits per pixel giving a palette of 8 colours).
-By adding one to the start address of screen memory in the CRTC, the whole screen appears to move left by 2 pixels instantly, without needing to do any memory copying.
+It starts at &3000 and ends at &7fff.
+By adding one to the start address of screen memory in the CRTC, the whole screen appears to move left by 2 pixels instantly without needing to do any memory copying.
 This is great because the Beeb doesn't have any blitting capability.

+See this excellent video by Kieran Connell on programming the CRTC, including how to do scrolling: https://www.youtube.com/watch?v=dbGRFUNARjw

 So all we need to do is fill in the 2 pixels just revealed by the scroll.
-The challenge is to do this quickly enough to fit within the vertical blanking interval in order to have a nice, smooth animation and to avoid "tearing" artefacts.
+The challenge is to do this quickly enough to fit within the vertical blanking interval in order to have a nice, smooth animation and to avoid "tearing" artefacts. `render.asm` is therefore optimised to only draw a vertical slice of the character being scrolled in and `scroll.asm` copies this in from the offscreen buffer to the screen.
+This has the additional advantage of keeping the offscreen buffer small.

-See this excellent video by Kieran Connell on programming the CRTC, including how to do scrolling: https://www.youtube.com/watch?v=dbGRFUNARjw
+Two separate pointers `scroll_ptr` and `dest_ptr` are maintained to keep track of the current scroll position (start of video memory) and where we're writing to (just to the right of the screen).
+When these advance past the end of video memory, they wrap back to the start.
+Thus scrolling can continue indefinitely, although the current BASIC launcher currently imposes a limit of 254 chars to the size of the message.

+### Econet

+TODO